 A college degree is one of the most valuable investments you can make — one that can help you begin or advance your career and improve the future for you and your family.
 We understand paying for higher education may be a concern, and at Post University, you don’t have to put your dreams on hold because of cost.

-Our team of financial aid experts is here to help you find scholarships, federal aid, grants, and loans that may be available to you.
+Our team of financial aid advisors is here to help you find scholarships, federal aid, grants, and loans that may be available to you.
 With so many options to consider, you may qualify for more than you think.

 By working one-on-one with our trained financial aid advisors, you will have a partner by your side to explore opportunities for assistance.
 They will guide you through the entire search and application process and can answer any questions you might have along the way.